-1 .
-The Family Innovations Stream has two different types of grants.
+- 1. The Family Innovations Stream has two different types of grants.
 Each grant type has a different purpose and eligibility criteria.
 Which grant type are you interested in?
+(Check only one)

+- Family Innovations Test grant

+- □ Family Innovations Scale grant

+TIP:

-(Check only one) □ Family Innovations Test grant □ Family Innovations Scale grant 1 TIP: A Family Innovations Test grant is an opportunity for groups to test a new idea, strategize around an issue in their community, or research an issue that matters to the group.
+A Family Innovations Test grant is an opportunity for groups to test a new idea, strategize around an issue in their community, or research an issue that matters to the group.

 A Family Innovations Scale grant is for more established groups that have already delivered core project activities over a two-year period.
 These groups are able to demonstrate the success of the model that is being scaled.
-If you are not sure which grant type is right for your group, email us at yof@otf.ca .
-F Project Type 2 .
-Funding for Family Innovations Scale grants is for specific purposes.
-How will you scale this project?
-Our main goal in scaling this project is to: (Check only one) ☐ Enhance the quality of parents, guardians and caregivers' experiences to deepen the impact of a current project. □ Expand a current project to impact more parents, guardians, and caregivers.
-3 Has your group delivered core project activities for at least two years?
-(Check only one) □ YES □ NO [If no selected]: Scale grants are for groups that have already delivered core project activities over a two-year period.
-This means the group has experience delivering work together and all core activities have already been implemented for at least two years.
-This ensures that there is a solid foundation in place to scale the project.
-Your group may be eligible for a Test grant if this is a new idea or if you are in the early stages of delivering work in your community.
-Please email us at yof@otf.ca for more information.
+If you are not sure which grant type is right for your group, email us at yof@otf.ca.

+Project Type

+[If Test grant selected]:

+- 2. Funding for Family Innovations Test grants is for specific purposes.
+Will your project: (Check all that apply) - Pilot a new idea - Research an issue or new concept - Strategize around an issue affecting YOF parents, guardians, and caregivers